ರಾಜವಂಶ) is one of the most ancient and

-ancient and long serving royal dynasties of Karnataka.
-Apart
+long serving royal dynasties of Karnataka.
+Apart from the Banavasi

-the dynasty to Shiva and Parvathi may be dismissed easily as it is a figments of imagination.
-Banavasi is now
+dynasty to Shiva and Parvathi may be dismissed easily as it is a

 Almost all the information that we have about the early history of Kadambas is gleaned from inscriptions particularly the famous pillar inscription that was found in Talagunda.
 (450 A.D.)
 This inscription installed by Shantivarma gives abundant information about his father Kakusthavarma and his ancestors.
 The approximate lineage of this dynasty is as follows: